jaydenaleung/astrotrackerH1/README.md

 - Polar scope for precise adjustment
 - Counterweight for balance
 - Bubble level for precision
+- Thrust and radial ball bearings for smooth rotation
 - 12.5:1 reduction ratio for belt-driven rotating gear
 - 60:1 reduction ratio for worm gear-driven hinge
 - 51:1 reduction ratio for the gearbox on the stepper motor turning the swivel plate